gidra5/uni/obsidian_vault/Modules.md

 4. If path refers to a script file - load as a script,
 5. If path refers to any other type of file - load as a binary array.
 6. Otherwise resolve string as an external dependency using some kind of a table.
-7. Resolse rest of the path and relative to dependancy's package.
+7. Resolve rest of the path as relative to dependency's package.

 runtime binary import:
 1. read symbol mapping